What is UASH?

 When a student becomes ineligible a third time, they will not be allowed to continue to enroll at Caltech.

 Students who are ineligible to petition may request an exception to the above policies.
-This is also for any student who received a second ineligibility and wishes to request to return prior to taking two terms off.
+This is also for any student who received a second ineligibility and wishes to request to return prior to taking two terms off (summer does not count towards the terms).

 Requests for an exception to go before UASH will be reviewed by the Registrar, Dean, and chair of UASH.
-Such requests must be received at least three days prior to the next published deadline.
+If the petition receives sufficient votes from those individuals, it will be added to the agenda for the following UASH committee meeting.

 Reinstatement Review Process